-II.2.Project target area
+II.2.
+Project target area

-The project targeted to participating financial institutions (PFIs) in nationwide scale.
+The project targeted to industrial enterprises (IEs) and participating financial institutions (PFIs) in nationwide scale.
+The IEs will benefit from adopting improved technologies and optimization of production thus reducing energy consumption and production costs, thereby increasing their overall competitiveness in the domestic and international markets.
 The PFIs benefit from creation of new loan product for industrial EE, building technical capacity for EE investment appraisal and monitoring, which will enable them to scale up EE lending to industries.
-Besides, participating government agencies will be supported to strengthen capacity in the development of the regulatory framework, relevant EE standards and guidelines.
-The IEs will benefit from adopting improved technologies and optimization of production thus reducing energy consumption and production costs, thereby increasing their overall competitiveness in the domestic and international markets
+Participating government agencies will be supported to strengthen capacity in the development of the regulatory framework, relevant EE standards and guidelines.

-II.3.Anticipated subproject types
+II.3.
+Anticipated subproject types

-Energy efficiency and energy saving technologies vary by industrial sub-sectors but potential energy saving measures includes:
+Energy efficiency technologies vary by industrial sub-sectors but typical energy-saving measures includes:

 - Energy systems: upgrading boilers and switching fuels, using co-generation facilities and electric-driven systems, including compressed air systems, electric chillers, machinery and lighting; - Process technology: upgrading and replacing equipment, machinery and facilities; - Waste heat and waste use: use of waste heat (of hot/warm gases, liquids and solids) and burning combustible waste (gases, liquids, solids).
-Use of Renewable Energy (RE) sources in order to decrease fuel and/or electricity consumption in IEs may also be considered.
-Investments may include: a) co-generation facilities, or process furnaces and stoves, and b) solar water heaters for sanitary hot/warm preparation.